 QUESTION: The Permanent Mission of the Russian Federation to the United Nations contends that Stanislav Petrov could not single-handedly have prevented a nuclear war, stating in a January 2006 news release: Under no circumstances a decision to use nuclear weapons could be made or even considered in the Soviet Union (Russia) or in the United States on the basis of data from a single source or a system.
 For this to happen, a confirmation is necessary from several systems: ground-based radars, early warning satellites, intelligence reports, etc. So does this mean there would have been no possibility of nuclear war that day, despite the satellite warnings of approaching enemy missiles?

 RESPONSE: In its strictest sense, this is an unanswerable question.
 It is true that the general protocol adopted by the Soviet Union required that before a retaliatory nuclear attack against the United States could occur, multiple monitoring systems would had to have confirmed that the Soviet Union indeed was under attack.
 However, some Cold War analysts question whether this protocol would have been strictly adhered to in the case of the missile attack warning involving Stanislav Petrov.
 Because of the state of mind of the Soviet leadership in 1983, along with distressing intelligence reports, the Soviet leadership appeared seriously concerned there would eventually be a surprise nuclear missile attack by the United States.
-Bruce Blair, an expert on Cold War nuclear strategies, now president of the World Security Institute in Washington, D.C., says the U.S.–Soviet relationship had deteriorated to the point where the Soviet Union as a system — not just the Kremlin, not just Andropov, not just the KGB — but as a system, was geared to expect an attack and to retaliate very quickly to it.
+Bruce Blair, an expert on Cold War nuclear strategies, and currently a nuclear security expert and a research scholar at Princeton University, says the U.S.–Soviet relationship had deteriorated to the point where the Soviet Union as a system — not just the Kremlin, not just Andropov, not just the KGB — but as a system, was geared to expect an attack and to retaliate very quickly to it.
 It was on hair-trigger alert.
 It was very nervous and prone to mistakes and accidents...
 The false alarm that happened on Petrov’s watch could not have come at a more dangerous, intense phase in U.S.–Soviet relations.
 In a nationally televised interview Blair said, The Russians saw a U.S. government preparing for a first strike, headed by a President capable of ordering a first strike.

 Oleg D. Kalugin, a former KGB chief of foreign counterintelligence who knew Soviet leader Yuri Andropov well, says that Andropovs distrust of American leaders was profound.
 It is conceivable that if Petrov had declared the satellite warnings valid, such an erroneous report could have provoked the Soviet leadership into becoming aggressive.
 Says Kalugin, The danger was in the Soviet leadership thinking, The Americans may attack, so we better attack first.